Physical Therapist Assistant

 Candidate for Accreditation is an accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program may matriculate students in technical/professional courses.
 Achievement of Candidate for Accreditation status does not assure that the program will be granted Initial Accreditation.

 Any individual may submit a complaint or grievance regarding the Physical Therapist Assistant Program.
 Those wishing to submit a complaint should follow the appropriate steps as outlined below.
-There will be no retaliation for any complaint or grievance filed with or regarding the PTA program.
+There will be no retaliation for any complaint or grievance filed with or regarding the PTA program by either the program or by the college.
+Any complaints that may present a conflict of interest with the program, such as a complaint against the program director, will be handled by the Dean of Health Professions.

 Those wishing to submit a complaint or grieve may submit complaints regarding the program by contacting Program Director, Jordan Tucker, PT, DPT at (email@example.com or 540-857-6728).
 Unresolved complaints or complaints regarding the program director should contact the Dean of Health Professions, Martha Sullivan (firstname.lastname@example.org or 540-857-6282).